Posted By GRANT LAFLECHE , STANDARD STAFF

 WATERLOO REGION – On the eve of the International Day of People with Disabilities, the Cities of Kitchener and Waterloo announce new policies that position them to provide even better access to goods and services for residents with disabilities.

-Kitchener-Waterloo Adopt New Standards to Ensure Citizens with Disabilities Have Access to Services full article
+Kitchener-Waterloo Adopt New Standards to Ensure Citizens with Disabilities Have Access to Services.
+Read full article.

 By Anjum Nayyar, posted Tuesday, December 8, 2009